smrchy/redis-sessions/README.md

   });
 ```

-Note: The key that `foo` that we didn't supply in the `set` command will not be touched.
+Note: The key `foo` that we didn't supply in the `set` command will not be touched.
 See **Set/Update/Delete** details for details on how to remove keys.

 ### Get a session for a token